 The by-law only applies to businesses that provide or sell food in packaging that can be taken from the premises for immediate consumption.

-- The by-law will encourage retailers to replace current single use plastic containers which are smaller than one litre (1L) in volume or an area equivalent to A4 (210 mm by 297 mm) in size.
+- The by-law requires retailers to replace current single use plastic containers which are smaller than one litre (1L) in volume or an area equivalent to A4 (210 mm by 297 mm) in size.

 - All packaging larger than these dimensions is excluded.